TomCJones/All-you-need/README.md

 How do we get the same three-party win described above:

 1. Issuers: Can happen with little or no human costs
-2. Holders: Can access remotely and have it always with them
+2. Holders: Can access remotely and have it always with them + has full control of release of their data
-3. Verifiers: Will need to be able to issue a query independent of issuer
+3. Verifiers: Will need to be able to issue a query independent of issuer without extensive change to their existing processes

 ## Keep it Simple Stupid (KISS)